amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 > When moving to microservices, there are some patterns that are fairly common.
 One is to rewrite your entire application with microservices in mind.
 While this is nice and you have great code to work with going forward, it's often not feasible.

 > Hence, Interstella's lead engineer has chosen to move forward with the [Strangler Application pattern](https://www.martinfowler.com/bliki/StranglerApplication.html) which they've had success with in the past.
 You will be taking functionality out of the monolith and making those into microservices while creating integrations into the monolith to still leverage any legacy code.
 This introduces less risk to the overall migration and allows teams to iterate quickly on the services that have been moved out.
-Eventually, there will be very little left in the monolith, effectively rendering it Strangler down to just a fulfillment service; this too could eventually be modernized and replaced.
+Eventually, there will be very little left in the monolith, effectively strangling it down to just a fulfillment service; this too could eventually be modernized and replaced.

 > The ALB has another feature called [path-based routing](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#path-conditions), which routes traffic based on URL path to particular target groups.
 This means you will only need a single instance of the ALB to host your microservices.
 The monolith fulfillment service will receive all traffic to the default path, '/'.
 Iridium and magnesite services will be '/iridium' and '/magnesite', respectively.